mattholliday123/koudelka/README.md

 (ALPHA)

-koudelka is a CLI tool that fetches the wikipedia summary and sections, if desired, straight to the terminal.
+koudelka is a CLI tool that fetches the wikipedia summary and sections, if desired, straight to the terminal as well as fetches news from The Guardian.

 https://github.com/user-attachments/assets/5a663055-f3c0-492c-becc-7a80e4af1ae7